 Another feature (of licenses 1 and 2) was that

 the license grant to a party would terminate if they sued someone

 else over their use of OCB.

-to try to discourage others from suing you for using OCB.
+trying to discourage others from suing you for using OCB.

 Berkman Center for Internet & Society who helped me with these licenses.

 Without their expertise, I would have been clueless about how to

-do what I wanted to do.
+do what I wanted.